ricogendron/phase-diversity/README.md

                            tolerance=1e-5)
 ```
 In the above command the user can select which parameters are to be fitted.

+1) `defoc_z_flag` : either a scalar bool (True/False) or a list or array of bool,
+   with a length equal to the number of defocused images.
+At least one of the
+   elements of this array must be False to set one of the defocus to a fixed
+   value, otherwise the focus will be undetermined.
+Using the scalar bool value
+   'True' is equivalent to use a full array of 'True', except its first element.
+   Use this when you are unsure of your input defocus values and when option 2)
+   below is not sufficient.

+2) `focscale_flag` : bool value.
+The focscale parameter is a scalar, global
+   scaling factor that comes on top of the values of the defocus.
+It is set to
+   1.0 by default.
+It can sometimes be useful to tune it, when one is unsure of
+   the estimation of the global amplitude of the input focus.

+3) `tiptilt_flag` : either a scalar bool (True/False) or a list or array of bool,
+   with a length equal to the number of defocused images.
+At least one of the
+   elements of this array must be False to set one of the tiptilt to a fixed
+   value, otherwise the tiptilt will be undetermined.
+Using the scalar bool
+   value 'True' is equivalent to use a full array of 'True', except its first
+   element.
+The tiptilt value that is searched/optimised here accounts for a
+   potential random displacement of the optical axis between each defocused
+   image.
+Indeed it often happens that the experimental activation of the
+   defocusing actuator unvoluntarily modifies the image position too.

+4) `amplitude_flag` : bool value, True by default.
+Allows to search for the
+   scaling factors on the total flux of each image.

+5) `background_flag` : bool value, True by default.
+Allows to search for a
+   constant value to be added to each image, in view of compensating a possible
+   additive background value.

+6) `phase_flag` : either a scalar bool (True/False) or a list or array of bool,
+   with a length equal to the number of searched modal coefficients
+   (`len(mysetup.phase)`).
+Allows to search for the modal coefficients of the
+   phase.

+7) `illum_flag` : either a scalar bool (True/False) or a list or array of bool,
+   with a length equal to the number of Zernike coefficients that define the
+   pupil illumination (`len(mysetup.illum)`).
+The first coefficient of the array
+   (the piston mode, meaning a constant illumination) must be False.

+8) `objsize_flag` : scalar bool.
+Attempt to fit (or not) the size of the object.

+9) `estimate_snr` : scalar bool.
+When `False`, a least-square fit will be
+   performed between the data and the model.
+When `True`, a weighted
+   least-square fit will be done.
+The noise will be estimated on the image.
+This
+   feature kind of .. work (more or less), but is still under development.

+10) `verbose` : bool.
+When `True`, print the iteration number, Chi2 and Progress
+    (i.e. the decrease rate of the Chi2)

+11) `tolerance` : float.
+The minimization stops when `progress < tolerance`.

 Once executed, the function modifies the attributes of the object, which can be
 accessed using the following commands:
 ```python